-The fair value of these intangible assets are being amortized using a straight-line method to general and administrative expenses over their estimated useful lives.
-The weighted average useful life of identifiable intangible assets acquired was 11.1 years.
-Goodwill of \$7,959 arising from the acquisition consists of expected synergies and cost savings as well as intangible assets that do not qualify for separate recognition, such as assembled workforce, and was allocated to the Company's Australian operating segment.
-None of the goodwill is expected to be deductible for income tax purposes.
+The fair value of the definite-lived intangible assets are being amortized using the straight-line method to general and administrative expenses over their estimated useful lives.
+Indefinite-lived intangible assets are not amortized, but instead are evaluated for potential impairment on an annual basis in accordance with the provisions of ASC Topic 350, Intangibles-Goodwill and Other.
+The weighted average useful life of identifiable definite-lived intangible assets acquired was 19.8 years.
+Goodwill of \$19,791 from the acquisition consists of expected synergies and cost savings as well as intangible assets that do not qualify for separate recognition.
+The indefinite-lived intangible asset and goodwill acquired are expected to be deductible for income tax purposes.

-Acquisition-related costs of \$824, all of which were incurred by the Company in fiscal year 2015, were expensed in the periods prior to the acquisition of Malibu Boats Pty Ltd., and are included in selling, general and administrative expenses in the consolidated statement of operations and comprehensive income for the fiscal year ended June 30, 2015.
+Acquisition-related costs of \$489 and \$3,056 incurred by the Company for fiscal years ended June 30, 2018 and 2017, were expensed as incurred, and are included in general and administrative expenses in the consolidated statements of operations and comprehensive income.